-If the coronavirus pandemic has taught us anything, it’s that we can achieve more online than we ever thought.
-Grocery shopping, remote working, team meetings, even socializing with friends over a quiz.
-So, why are so many companies failing to implement online onboarding for new hires?
+If the coronavirus pandemic has taught us anything, it’s that we can achieve more online than we thought: grocery shopping, remote work, team meetings, even socializing with friends.
+So, why do so many companies fail to utilize online onboarding for new hires?

-In this guide, we’re covering why and how to implement online onboarding at your company, to benefit your employees, your business, and your profits.
-Then, we round it out with a few tools that you can use to make your company more remote even beyond the onboarding process.
+In this guide, we cover why and how to implement online onboarding at your company to benefit your employees, your business, and your profits.
+Then, we round it out with a few tools you can use to expand your company’s remote operations.

-The employee onboarding process is the most fragile stage of the employment relationship.
-It’s also the most impactful.
-Twenty percent of new hires leave within the first 45 days.
-A solid onboarding process not only reduces this statistic, but it can also increase long-term productivity by over 70%.
+The employee onboarding process is the most fragile stage in the employment relationship.
+It’s also the most impactful; 20% of new hires leave within the first 45 days.
+A solid onboarding process not only reduces this statistic, but can also increase long-term productivity by over 70%.

-However, a solid onboarding or training process can be difficult to achieve, deliver, and maintain using manual methods.
-Online training changes this.
+It can be difficult to achieve, deliver, and maintain a robust process using manual methods.
+However, online training changes this.

-Online programs involve using online software and learning management tools to train new hires using a computer.
+Online programs use software and learning management tools to train new hires.

-It also enables employees to learn and train in other roles, which is great for succession planning and cross-functional teamwork.
+Having your onboarding processes for different departments and roles compiled online also enables employees to learn and train in other roles, which is great for succession planning and cross-functional teamwork (covered further below).

 Remote training allows you to create high-performing, multi-functional project teams, regardless of where employees are located.

 Moving your onboarding and training programs online means you can engage talent from different cities or countries, without asking candidates to relocate.
-This opens up your options when it comes to sourcing top talent for your business.
+This widens your options for sourcing top talent for your business.

 How to implement online onboarding

-A typical employee onboarding journey consists of preboarding, training and mentoring, and continuous check-ins.
+Typically, the journey consists of preboarding, training and mentoring, and check-ins.

-The period before the first day is perfect for engaging the employee, getting them excited about their new role, and completing initial tasks.
+The period before the first day is the perfect opportunity to engage the employee, get them excited about their new role, and complete initial tasks.

 - A welcome message from their manager and team.

-- Helpful information, such as what to wear, an office map, and a job description.
+- Helpful information, such as what to wear, an office map, and the job description.